lucyjenyichang/gdpr-linebot-controlled-qa/evaluation/retrieval_evaluation.md

 ### Test Dataset

-A total of **30 manually designed test questions** were used to evaluate system behavior under different scenarios.
+A total of **30 manually designed test questions** were used to evaluate system behavior across different query types.

 The test set includes:

-1. **Bilingual queries (EN / ZH)**
+1. **Bilingual queries (English / Chinese)**
-   - to test multilingual embedding performance
+   These evaluate whether the system can maintain retrieval quality across multilingual inputs.

 2. **Semantic / ambiguous queries**
-   - different phrasings with similar meaning
-   - to test semantic generalization
+   These use different phrasings with similar legal meaning in order to test semantic robustness.

-3. **Out-of-scope (non-GDPR) queries**
+3. **Non-GDPR / irrelevant queries**
-   - to test fallback behavior and hallucination prevention

-This setup allows us to evaluate both retrieval quality and system safety.
+   These evaluate whether the fallback mechanism correctly prevents unsupported answers.

+4. **Knowledge-boundary queries (critical cases)**
+   These are GDPR-related questions that intentionally fall **outside the system’s supported data scope** (Articles 1–11).
+   They are used to test whether the system can correctly recognize scope limitations **without fabricating legal answers**.

+This evaluation setup is important because a legal QA system should not be judged only by how often it answers correctly, but also by whether it knows **when not to answer**.

 ---